adhd-champion/binance-dotnet/README.md

 It currently only implements calls to the public API endpoints of the initial release.
 It does not, as of yet, include wrappers for the following:
 * Withdraw API
 * Websockets API

 These will be added as I have time to add them.
 For more documentation on the Binance API, visit https://www.binance.com/restapipub.html

-### Using binance-dotnet
+## Using binance-dotnet
-To use the binance-dotnet library, add the binance-dotnet project to your solution.
-Then add the namespace as a reference in the desired project.
+To use the binance-dotnet library, add the binance-dotnet project to your solution and add it as a reference into the desired project.

+### Using directives
-To reference the full library, use the following 'using' statements.
+To reference the full binance_dotnet library in your class, use the following directives.
 ```csharp
 using binance_dotnet;
 using binance_dotnet.enums;